trusche/httplog/README.md

     # config/initializers/httplog.rb
     HttpLog.options[:logger] = Rails.logger

-You can colorized output for more readable:
+You can colorize the output to make it stand out in your logfile:

-    HttpLog.options[:color] = {color: :black, background: :light_red} # false is default
+    HttpLog.options[:color] = {color: :black, background: :light_red}

 For more color options see [colorize documentation](https://github.com/fazibear/colorize/blob/master/README.md)

 ### Example